 Travis Hessman, editor-in-chief with New Equipment Digest, recalls that UR's robots were considered "a bit of an oddity at the time."

-He says, "they ran without the cages and barriers of traditional robots, in fact, waving their arms through pre-programmed dances right over the heads of visitors.
+, "they ran without the cages and barriers of traditional robots, in fact, waving their arms through pre-programmed dances right over the heads of visitors.
 No one quite knew what to think of them.
 There wasn’t even a name for this kind of robot yet.
 No one thought it would last.
 And absolutely everyone was sure that OSHA would shut them down before they ever got adopted.
 They were wrong.”

 For a country like Sri Lanka, which is looking at a fast pace of development and at the same time would like to adopt cost effective, yet efficient technology, co-bots would benefit specially the small and medium-sized enterprises which form a major part of the nation's business eco-system.

 Esben Ǿstergaard, UR's chief technology officer, says: “Collaborative robotic technology can be used to benefit all aspects of task-based businesses irrespective of their size.
 Our robot arms are advanced tools that can be used by all levels of production staff to help increase productivity, and quality."

 The UR robots deliver all the advantages of advanced robotic automation with none of the traditional added costs associated with robot programming, set-up, and dedicated, shielded work cells.
 Unlike traditional industrial robots that stay hardwired in a cage, the lightweight UR robots can be moved around, automating high mix/low volume production runs.

 Innovative force-sensing technology makes the robot stop operating when encountering an employee, eliminating the need for safety guarding in most scenarios.
 Eighty percent of the thousands of UR robots worldwide operate with no safety guarding (after risk assessment), right beside human operators, according to Pradeep David, UR India general manager.